ssentinull/hugo-portfolio/content/about.md

 ---
 title: "About Me."
-date: "2021-11-16"
+date: "2024-08-08"
 author: "ssentinull"
 ---

-My name is Ibnu Ahsani, a software engineer from Jakarta, Indonesia.
-I graduated college in 2020 and have a bachelor's degree in computer science from [Padjadjaran University](https://www.unpad.ac.id/).
-As of 2021, I have less than a year of experience under my belt, so technically that still makes me a "fresh graduate" :).
+My name is Ibnu Ahsani, a Software Engineer from Jakarta, Indonesia.
+I graduated college in 2020 and have a Bachelor's Degree in Computer Science from [Padjadjaran University](https://www.unpad.ac.id/).
+I currently have four years of professional experience, focusing on backend technologies across a wide range of business domains, including commerce, media, and anti-fraud.

-I'm currently unemployed after working as a backend engineer at [kiddo.id](https://kiddo.id/) for ten months.
-My tasks were to create a content management system, as well as maintain, and improve their marketplace system.
-The language that I used in my workplace, also the language that I'm most familiar with at the moment, is Golang.
+I'm currently emplyed at [eFishery](https://efishery.com) on the Trust team, which deals with anti-fraud.
+My responsibilities include creating systems to prevent and mitigate fraudulent transactions within the eFishery ecosystem.
+The primary language I use at work, and the one I’m most familiar with, is Golang.

-Over the years of studying in college, working as an intern as well as a full-timer, I've accumulated a few skillsets and learned how to use some tools.
-Here are all the skillsets and tools that I know and have obtained so far, listed according to my level of expertise:
+Over my years as a Software Engineer, I’ve accumulated various skills and learned to use several tools.
+Here are a few:

-- Intermediate: Git, Golang, Echo, Typescript, NodeJs, PostgreSQL, MySQL, SQL Queries, REST API, Integration Test, Unit Test.
+- Intermediate: Git, Golang, PostgreSQL, Redis, REST API, Unit Test, System Design.
-- Basic: Python, Java, Javascript, Flask, ExressJs, MochaJs, MongoDB, ORM, NoSQL Queries, Heroku, Linux OS, System Design.
+- Basic: NodeJs, CockroachDB, MySQL, Elasticsearch, gRPC, GraphQL, Distributed Systems.

 Feel free to reach me anytime via email at ibnu.muhari@gmail.com